systemd/systemd/docs/NETWORK_ONLINE.md

 Please note that `network-online.target` means that the network connectivity *has been* reached, not that it is currently available.
-By the very nature and design of the network, connectivity may briefly or permanently disappear, so for reasonble user experience, services need to handle temporary lack of connectivity.
+By the very nature and design of the network, connectivity may briefly or permanently disappear, so for reasonable user experience, services need to handle temporary lack of connectivity.

 If you are a developer, instead of wondering what to do about `network.target`,